gridsingularity/gsy-e-sdk/README.md

 ## How to use the Client

 ### Interacting via CLI
-It helps to trigger your client script interact with your interested d3a's collaboration/CN conveniently via bash terminal.
-In order to get help of supported flag with its minimal explanation, please do the following
+In order to get help, please run:
 ```
 d3a-api-client run --help
 ```